 How will an accommodation be determined?

-- The employee will meet with his/her supervisor and/or consult with Human Resources to determine if an accommodation will allow the employee to meet the essential functions of the job.
+- The employee will consult with Human Resources to determine if an accommodation will allow the employee to meet the essential functions of the job.

 - This interactive meeting includes a review of the recommended accommodations and the essential functions of the position.
 The employee is an active participant at this meeting.